Nuclear power generation certificate

 The Nuclear Power Generation (NPG) graduate certificate is a multidisciplinary professional option within the Ira A. Fulton Schools of Engineering.
 Courses from multiple academic units constitute both the core and elective classes available to the student.
-All of the core classes and many of the NPG elective courses will be offered online through the Engineering Office of Global Outreach and Extended Education (GOEE).
+This certificate is offered in person at the Tempe campus and purely online.
 The graduate-level certificate program requires 15 hours of coursework with a minimum of two-thirds at the 500-level or higher.

 Admission into this program is continuous, normal program deadlines are used.

-Applicants who hold a bachelor’s degree in an engineering or science discipline, such as physics, chemistry and mathematics, from a regionally accredited institution are eligible to apply to the program.
+Applicants who have a GPA of at least 3.0 (out of 4.0) and hold a bachelor’s degree in an engineering or science discipline, such as physics, chemistry and mathematics, from a regionally accredited institution are eligible to apply to the program.
 Applicants are required to submit an official ASU graduate online application, official transcripts of all undergraduate and graduate coursework, and a statement of career and educational goals.
-Regular admission may be granted to applicants who have achieved a grade point average of 3.0 (4.0 scale) or better in the last two years of work leading to a bachelor’s degree and are competitive in the applicant pool.
-The application for graduate admission may be completed online at http://graduate.asu.edu/admissions/

-Students must enroll in at least 6 credit hours in a calendar year.
-The Graduate College requires students to enroll in at least one course each fall and spring semester.
+The Graduate College requires students to enroll in at least one graduate level credit each fall and spring semester.
 The certificate program must be completed within five calendar years.
 All courses which will count for the certificate must have a cumulative GPA of 3.00 or higher, and each course used to earn the certificate must be completed with a grade of ‘C’ or higher.

 EEE 460/591 Nuclear Power Engineering